kiran/bangbangcon.github.io/speakers.md

 **_"DHCP: IT'S MOSTLY YELLING!!"_**

 The Dynamic Host Configuration Protocol (DHCP to its friends) is the magic by which your laptop knows how to get to Twitter on a brand new network about which it knows nothing.
 DHCP can tell your computer what its address should be, and where it should go to connect out to other networks.
-It can also tell your laptop weird stuff, like that it should run all the traffic through a proxy!!
+It can also tell your laptop weird stuff, like that it should run all the traffic through a proxy you've never heard of!!
+IT ALSO WORKS MOSTLY BY YELLING!

 **Mindy** likes cats and programming in OCaml.
-She mostly works Mirage, a library operating system that generates unikernels.
+She mostly works on Mirage, a library operating system that generates unikernels.
+She has been a professional DHCP understander since 2003.

 ---